Grading Options and Auditing Courses

 Change from Audit to Credit

 Students may change status in a course from audit to credit during the first week of the term provided they have approval of the faculty and academic unit.
-This change must be initiated in the advising office of the appropriate academic unit and must be completed in the UMKC Registration & Records Office.
+This change must be initiated with the student academic advisor and must be completed in the UMKC Registration & Records Office.

 Change from Credit to Audit

 Students may change their status in a course from credit to audit any time prior to the end of the fourth week of any Fall or Spring semester, or prior to the end of the second week of any summer session.
-This change must be initiated in the advising office and must be completed in the UMKC Registration & Records Office.
+This change must be initiated with the student academic advisor and must be completed in the UMKC Registration & Records Office.

 Credit/No Credit Option